kubernetes-sigs/gateway-api/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-about: Report a bug encountered with the service-apis project
+about: Report a bug encountered with the gateway-api project
 labels: kind/bug

 ---